Automatic league tables...

 Click on the name of a player to display all of the stored results for that player, grouped by year and division.

 Below the league table (as shown in the image above) there is a link to display results summaries for a given league: number of games and points scored for each player in each team.
+The same listing is available by clicking the icon on the list of competitions.

 Click on the list of competitions to list all the results in a particular competition, match by match, on a single page.
 This list shows the players and the result of each individual game, as well as the match result.